EightRice/indexer/indexer.md

                 if new_will_address not in papers:
                     papers.update({new_will_address: AftermePaper(address=new_will_address, kind="afterme_will", db=db_afterme, web3=web3, wills_collection_name=afterme_wills_collection_name)})
                 print(f"Now listening to {len(listening_to_addresses)} addresses.")

+        # IMPORTANT: Update our checkpoint after a successful run
+        last_processed_block = to_block

+    except Web3RPCError as e:
+        # This is a more robust way to catch recoverable errors without crashing
+        error_message = str(e).lower()
+        is_recoverable_error = any(phrase in error_message for phrase in ["block range", "unavailable", "block limit", "server error"]) if is_recoverable_error:
+            print(f"WARN: Recoverable RPC error encountered: {e}.
+Waiting 10s before retry.") time.sleep(10) # Wait a bit longer for the node to sort itself out
+        else:
+            # For other, more severe RPC errors, trigger the full reconnect
+            raise e
     except Exception as e:
         error_msg = f"MAIN LOOP ERROR: {e}"
         print(error_msg)